enevoit-energy-live-chain/.github/profile/README.md

-# EN_EVO energy-live-chain
+# RIT energy-live-chain

-Welcome to the documentation of the EN_EVO energy-live-chain GitHub organization.
+Welcome to the documentation of the RIT energy-live-chain GitHub organization.

 ### Organization Overview